 “We tell ourselves to be in the moment; the past is over and the future hasn’t happened yet.”

-Klea finds that when she does this at her moment right now, her life IS Hello, Dolly!
-She is under contract and obligated legally to have her lesson be this beautiful piece.
+Klea found that when she did this at her moment then, her life WAS Hello, Dolly!
+She was under contract and obligated legally to have her lesson be this beautiful piece.

-Choreography is by Kelli Barclay (Goodspeed’s Hello, My Baby, My One And Only and How To Succeed…) Music direction is by Michael O’Flaherty, who is in his 22nd season at Goodspeed.
-Goodspeed’s resident music director.
-F. Wade Russo will be assistant music director.
-Orchestrations will be provided by Dan DeLange, who has created the orchestrations for numerous Goodspeed productions.
+The choreography was by Kelli Barclay (Goodspeed’s Hello, My Baby, My One And Only and How To Succeed…) Music direction was by Michael O’Flaherty.
+Orchestrations were provided by Dan DeLange, who has created the orchestrations for numerous Goodspeed productions.

 Klea feels that it is important that this legacy of Hello, Dolly SHOULD be written down and make sure that it is all there for her Ermengarde to grow up and play Dolly, that it exists and documented for future generations.

-Klea’s hope is that audiences who will see her Dolly over the coming months will enjoy themselves in a way that is deceptively simple.
-She feels that Hello, Dolly is such a gift as a performer performing it and as an audience experiencing it that she hopes that she is able to convey goose bumps in the places that she feels they belong because she receives them herself.
-She wants everyone to walk away with a sense of what a gift life is and what an opportunity it is to stop and make the choice to engage in your life and make it happen and not just let it happen to you.
-She hopes that that will be a really visceral connection that she has and that she can give to Goodspeed’s audiences without having them feel that she has been trying to give them anything but a good show.
-She thinks the message inherent in this piece is so beautiful that she feels so privileged to be right where she is today and being asked to be Goodspeed’s Dolly and being able to deliver it.
+The message of Dolly, for Klea, is what a gift life is and what an opportunity it is to stop and make the choice to engage in your life and make it happen and not just let it happen to you.
+She thinks the message inherent in this piece is so beautiful that she feels so privileged to be right where she belonged by being asked to be Goodspeed’s Dolly and being able to deliver it.